 The first “No Dirty Data” Award goes to the COCC Organization Chart developed by JJ Shew, Barry Rogers, Jessie Matsumura (not in photo), and Dan Cecchini

 The live, interactive chart represents the College’s organizational hierarchy based in Banner position reporting structure.
 The same data elements for each position are represented consistently and updated at regular intervals based on data entered and maintained in our Banner ERP system.
 This project exemplifies the Data Governance Principle Standardization, which introduces and supports standardization of enterprise data.

 GUESS WHAT?!
-DSAC is taking nominations for future awards so educate yourself on all eight Data Governance Principles and nominate a project worthy of this award today by sending an email to IE@cocc.edu.
+DGC is taking nominations for future awards so educate yourself on all eight Data Governance Principles and nominate a project worthy of this award today by sending an email to IE@cocc.edu.